Boshnik/Boilerplate/docs/docs/snippets.md

 ## Decrypt

 For decrypting a string.
-If decryption fails or the expiration period has passed, an empty string is returned.
+If decryption fails or the expiration time has passed, an empty string is returned.

 ### Parameters
  - **input** - encrypted string